root-project/root/documentation/users-guide/Geometry.md

 All material properties changes are undoable.
 The mixture editor currently allows adding elements one by one in the mixture composition.
 This can be done either by element weight fraction or by number of atoms.
-Once an element was added using one method the other mehod is not selectable anymore.
-Summing component fractions up to 1 in the final mixture is the user responsability.
+Once an element was added using one method the other method is not selectable anymore.
+Summing component fractions up to 1 in the final mixture is the user responsibility.
 Adding materials as components of a mixture is not supported in this version.

 The elements that were added to the mixture appear in the bottom of the